Best Small 2 Person Tents 2023 | Backpacking & Camping

 Below we have small 2 person tents for a wide array of budgets from reputable outdoor brands stocked by distributors like REI.
 Every model is well-known, well-regarded, well-reviewed, and has been proven on the trail.
 You can trust this guide, and in it, we hope you find your next great small 2 person tent.
 Happy camping!

 If you’re shopping for a dedicated backpacking shelter that won’t be used for car camping, then we highly recommend jumping over to our guide to the best tents for backpacking, where you will find exclusively high performance lightweight and ultralight models.
+Or go even lighter with our guide to 1 person tents.

 Quick Picks: Best Small 2 Person Tents For Backpacking & Camping